-The last trial flights with the Dornier Wal, N-25 (WNr 37) went from Horten directly to Amsterdam (NL).
-On board was beside the crew the former foreign minister of Norway, Dr Arnold Ræstad.
+14 March The last trial flights with the Dornier Wal, N-25 (WNr 37) went from Horten directly to Amsterdam (NL).
+On to Dornier Werke AG.

-The Dornier Wal, N-25 (WNr 37) made the last return flight to Horten.
+17 March The Dornier Wal, N-25 (WNr 37) made the last return flight to Horten.
 The flying boat was pulled ashore.

-The Norwegian pilot Oskar Omdal flew the Dornier Wal, N-25 (WNr 37) from Horten directly to Kiel for delivery to Dornier Werke AG.
+19 March The Norwegian pilot Oskar Omdal flew the Dornier Wal, N-25 (WNr 37) from Horten directly to Kiel for delivery

-March

-A/S Norsk Lufttrafik (of Leif Lier) bought a LFG V 13 Strela (N-28, WNr 104).
+March A/S Norsk Lufttrafik (of Leif Lier) bought a LFG V 13 Strela (N-28, WNr 104).

-In Oslo Det Norske Luftfartselskap A/S - DNL was formed with a stock capital of 6,500 Kroner, divided between Dr jur Arnold Ræstad (2,000 Kroner), dr. phil.
+4 May In Oslo Det Norske Luftfartselskap A/S - DNL was formed with a stock capital of 6,500 Kroner, divided between

+Dr jur Arnold Ræstad (2,000 Kroner), dr. phil.
 Rolf Thomessen (2,000 Kroner), director Johannes Sejerstad Bødtker (2,000 Kroner) and Den Norske Luftseiladsforening (the Norwegian Aero Club, with 500 Kroner).
 The company was to become the general and handling agent for Deutsche Luft Hansa AG, but this contract went to Norske Luftruter AS.
 DNL operated during the summer the passenger's vessel between Oslo/Gressholmen and Oslo Østbanen (Oslo East Station).
 On 28 August 1934 DNL was dissolved and replaced by a new airline company with the name Det Norske Luftfartselskap AS, Fred.
 Olsen.

-9 - 12 June

-Le Comte (Count) Henri de la Vaulx (president of the Féderation Aeronautique Internationale - FAI) visited Oslo by seaplane and arrived at the Honnørbrygga quay where he was met by Norwegian aviation nobilities, such as Orlogskapiten Von der Lippe, Naval commander, Mr Skjoldborg, Dr Ræstad, Commander Sem Jacobsen, Mr Thommessen, president of the Norsk Luftseiladsforening (later: Norwegian Aero Club) and Commander Klingenberg.
+9 - 12 June Le Comte (Count) Henri de la Vaulx (president of the Féderation Aeronautique Internationale - FAI) visited Oslo by seaplane and arrived at the Honnørbrygga quay where he was met by Norwegian aviation nobilities, such as Orlogskapiten Von der Lippe, Naval commander, Mr Skjoldborg, Dr Ræstad, Commander Sem Jacobsen, Mr Thommessen, president of the Norsk Luftseiladsforening (later: Norwegian Aero Club) and Commander

+Klingenberg.

-The Norwegian government awarded Deutsche Luft Hansa AG the concession for the air service Oslo -Gothenburg (SE) - Copenhagen (DK) - Stettin (DE).
-The concession was valid for the period 18 July - 14 September.
-Royal Degree of 16 June 1926, ref.
+16 June The Norwegian government awarded Deutsche Luft Hansa AG the concession for the air service Oslo -

+Gothenburg (SE) - Copenhagen (DK) - Stettin (DE).
+The concession was valid for the period 18 July - 14

+September, by Royal Decree of 16 June 1926, ref.
 84.

-29 Jun - 1 Jul
+29 Jun - 1 Jul The American aviator Commander R F Byrd flew across the Atlantic in the Fokker F.VII 'America'.
+The

-The American aviator Commander R F Byrd flew in the Fokker F.VII 'America' across the Atlantic.
-The Norwegian Bernt Balchen was employed as pilot.
-The flight ended on the shores of a French beach.
+Norwegian Bernt Balchen was employed as pilot.
+The flight ended with a crash landing on the beach near Ver-sur-